william-masdon-oracle/ai-gpu-solutions/Thingsboard/data/data.md

 7. Next, scroll down to the bottom of the window and fill Key-Value information in Other Properties section as shown in the image below.

     * **security.protocol** : SASL_SSL
     * **sasl.mechanism** : PLAIN
     * **ssl.endpoint.identification.algorithm** : https
-* **sasl.jaas.config** : <SASL Connection Strings:>
+    * **sasl.jaas.config** : *SASL Connection Strings*

     ![Other_Properties](images/other_properties.png)

     The SASL Connection Strings can be copied from Kafka Connection Settings.
 It'd be something like this

     *org.apache.kafka.common.security.plain.PlainLoginModule required username=”//" password="AUTH_TOKEN";*

     You may need to add 'oracleidentitycloudservice' between your tenancy and email address in the username part of this string depending on the type of your account.

-To generate an AUTH_TOKEN go to the top-right corner of the OCI Dashboardscreen, click on the profile icon.
-UnderUser Profile, click Auth Token, generate a token and copy the value: AUTH_TOKEN.
+    To generate an AUTHTOKEN go to the top-right corner of the OCI Dashboardscreen, click on the profile icon.
+UnderUser Profile, click Auth Token, generate a token and copy the value: AUTHTOKEN.
 You can also use an existing token.

 8. Next, connect the Save Timeseries box with the Kafka box and select link label as Success as shown in the image below.
 Also, save it by clicking on the Apply Changes button in the bottom right of the screen.